kydance/kydance.github.io/posts/golang-GMP/index.md

 	ticket      uint32

 	// isSelect indicates g is participating in a select, so
-	// g.selectDone must be CAS&#39;d to win the wake-up race. isSelect bool
+	// g.selectDone must be CAS'd to win the wake-up race. isSelect bool

 	// success indicates whether communication over channel c